Automatic Dependent Surveillance–Broadcast: Satellite (space-based) ADS-B collection

 In September 2016, Aireon and FlightAware announced a partnership to provide this global space-based ADS-B data to airlines for flight tracking of their fleets and, in response to Malaysia Airlines Flight 370, for compliance with the ICAO Global Aeronautical Distress and Safety System (GADSS) requirement for airlines to track their fleets.
 In December 2016, Flightradar24 entered an agreement with Gomspace for space-based tracking in 2016.

 SpaceX subsequently placed 66 operational and 9 spare Iridium satellites in orbit over the course of 8 launches between 14 January 2017 and 11 January 2019.
 Another 6 spare satellites remain on the ground.

 The ICAO describes space-based ADS-B as a technology equalizer, offering developing nations an airspace surveillance capability.

 By 2020, 34 nations will deploy the system, including the 17 members of the Asecna in Africa, and the Cocesna air navigation services agency in Central America.

 More frequent updates in the North Atlantic Tracks allowed reducing longitudinal separation from 40 to 14 nmi and lateral separations from 23 to 19 nmi.

-The FAA plans an evaluation in the Caribbean airspace from March 2020 until 2021, to complement the unreliable Grand Turk Island radar which allow reducing separation from 30 to 5 nmi.
+The FAA plans an evaluation in the Caribbean airspace from March 2020 until 2021, to complement the unreliable Grand Turk Island radar which allows reducing separation from 30 to 5 nmi.